Skip to main content

 The four agreement templates

-Each generated PDF records its template name and version, the approved principal, term, rate, monthly payment, and approval date, the member’s name and address, and the approving officer.
-The template version is 3 today; it shows as Version on the agreement card and in the download filename (loan-agreement-<id>-v3.pdf).
-The approving officer is the Adjudicator who recorded the approval; the agreement shows their name with the title “Adjudicator”.
+The platform picks the template that matches the loan type.
+Each one carries the legal clauses and collateral section appropriate to that kind of loan.
+Each generated PDF records its template name and version, the approved principal, term, rate, and approval date, the member’s name and address, and the full monthly payment breakdown.
+The template version is 4 today; it shows as Version on the agreement card and in the download filename (loan-agreement-<id>-v4.pdf).
 The figures come from the approved decision and its rate computation, so the agreement always reflects what was actually approved.
+The agreement is signed by the member, any guarantors, the Loan Officer, and the Branch Manager, each with a date.
+The Adjudicator who recorded the decision is not a signatory.

 When the agreement is generated